DivyankSisodia/SOLR_OBV/README.md

 A submission-ready prototype for detecting and explaining SolrCloud operational incidents from synthetic Solr request logs and JVM GC telemetry.
 It simulates a 25-node cluster, injects seven controlled failure modes, detects anomalies with transparent rules, correlates evidence into incidents, and scores the result against labelled ground truth.

+## What this prototype does

+This is a small SolrCloud monitoring demo.
+It creates one hour of sample data for 25 nodes and injects seven problems, including high GC, slow queries, replica failures, disk pressure, ZooKeeper failures, and an out-of-memory error.

+The pipeline reads the generated JSONL files, checks request, JVM, and node metrics, and groups related signals into incidents.
+It compares the detected incidents with the known scenarios and displays the results in a Streamlit dashboard.
+The optional Gemini call summarizes the incident evidence; it does not decide whether an incident exists.

+The data is synthetic and the rules are intentionally simple.
+The prototype uses a fixed random seed, fixed thresholds, and node/time-based correlation.
+A production version would need real logs, adaptive thresholds, and Solr shard and replica topology.

 ## What is included

 * 25-node, 60-minute SolrCloud synthetic telemetry simulation